HewlettPackard/squest/docs/squest_settings.md

 ## LDAP backend

-LDAP can be activated by setting the environment vairable `LDAP_ENABLED` to `True` or directly in the `settings.py` file:
+LDAP can be activated by setting the environment variable `LDAP_ENABLED` to `True` or directly in the `settings.py` file:

 ```python
 LDAP_ENABLED= True